 As mentioned earlier, Studio imports .sketch files with near-mirrored accuracy.
 This feature also extends to symbols (although not interactions), effectively enabling seamless continuity for Sketch users wishing to try out (or switch to) InVision Studio.

-- Via “Open Studio or Sketch file” (welcome screen)
+- By clicking “Open Studio or Sketch file” (welcome screen)

-- By copying objects from Sketch to Studio (works with Symbols too)
+- By copying Sketch objects into Studio (works with Symbols too)

 Studio also imports .svg files.